TibFinance/TibDotNetSdk/Documentation/Demo.md

 var result = TibInvoker.Portal.CreateCustomer(createCustomerArgs);
 ```

-## Create Payment Methods
+## Creating Payment Methods

-The payment methods are financial accounts attached to a customer.
+The payment methods are financial accounts Link it to a customer.
 A customer can have multiple payment methods.
 All payment methods have a unique identifier.

 This section Explains how to create a payment method and attache it to a customer with the Api.

-Currently the TibFinance Support Those 3 payment Method Types:
+Currently the TibFinance Supports 3 payment Method Types:

 * Credit card
 * Bank account